Towards a deeper fundamental understanding of (Al,Sc)N ferroelectric nitrides: Results

-The need of possessing the three energies is further emphasized when looking at the results when Eqs.
-(2) and (4) are activated but not the elastic energy of Eq.
+The need of possessing the three energies is further emphasized when looking at the results when $E_{polar}$ and $ E_{int}$ of Eqs.
+(2) and (4) are activated but not $E_{elastic}$ of Eq.
 (3).
 In that case, not only the H5 minimum disappears but the other and now single minimum is not WZ {\it per se}.
 It is rather the H1+3 state shown in Fig. 1e, for which both $u_{shift}$ and $c/a$ are larger than in the WZ phase, since they are equal to 0.16 and 1.74 here.